 I yelled at first but now I am into steps three and four, repression and denial.
 I don’t think I’ll make it to overt anguish, I hope not anyhow.

 With my right hand, I gripped on to the side of the cliff.
 There wasn’t much to grab on to.
 The rock was red and sandy.
 I was perched on the tiniest of ledges which is sleek with the fresh rainfall.
 Below me was a waterfall that dropped off 12 feet or so.
 Down below, Marty was bobbing up and down in the swirling pool.

 He tells me to throw down the second pack.
 I’m grasping it with my left hand.
 As I hang out over trying to lean to get enough leverage to throw it over the lip of the waterfall — so it doesn’t get caught right underneath in the froth.
 Instead makes it out to the pool where Marty can grab it before it rockets down the river and meets the torrents of water.
 I gripped hard.
 The harder I grip the less there is to grip.
-I heave and I tried to swing with my left arm through the strap at the top of the backpack and bent over.
-Continue reading Escalante Flashflood – From Community College to Canyon Bottom (un-edited draft)→
+I heave and I tried to swing with my left arm through the strap at the top of the backpack and, he bend over.

 Note: This story uses several lines from the fine Canadian band, Blue Rodeo’s album “Diamond Mine” which served as a departure point so to speak.
 Cheers to them ‘eh.

 Mostly now, I just masturbate.
 I’m not particularly attracted to my own sexuality or body, but a questionnaire I filled out in Cosmopolitan magazine said it would be both beneficial, and enjoyable.
 In this day and age, it’s not unclean or unruly, they said.
 There were also suggestion tips.